RobertTalbert/roberttalbert.github.io/index.md

 <body>
 <img src="rtheadshot.jpg" style="float:left;"/>
-<p style="float:right;">Welcome.
+Welcome.
 I am an Associate Professor in the Mathematics Department at [Grand Valley State University](http://www.gvsu.edu) in Allendale, Michigan USA.
 At this website, you will find information about my teaching, my research and writing projects, and my speaking and consulting work.
-You can contact me for further information at the links at the bottom of the page. </p>
+You can contact me for further information at the links at the bottom of the page.
 </body>